Crust logoCrust

 multiselect(options)

 Checkbox-style multi-selection.
-Space to toggle, a to toggle all, i to invert, Enter to confirm.
+Use Space to toggle, a to toggle all, i to invert, and Enter to confirm.

-When max is set, toggle-all and invert respect the constraint — selections are capped at max items.
+When max is set, toggle-all and invert respect the constraint.

 const features = await multiselect({